Collins-E/Healthcare-Data-Analysis/README.md

 ## Conclusion

 This project demonstrates a complete data preprocessing workflow, including cleaning, transformation, feature engineering, and preparation for modeling.
-The dataset is well-structured and suitable for predictive analytics.
+The dataset is well structured and suitable for predictive analytics.